Klortho/JatsTagLibrary/README.md

 This does several things, in addition to transforming the HTML files.
 Run it with the `-h` option to get more info.

-This will take quite a long time to convert all of the files.
+This will take a few minutes to convert all of the files.
+The final bundle of documentation will be self-contained in the *jatsdoc* subdirectory, and can be moved as a package to the server.

+Note that the final converted jatsdoc version of the files do not get added back into the Git repository.
+They are "pure product" files.